EnzoFantapieHamang/quizz_flutter/README.md

 # Quizz Flutter

-Quizz Flutter est une petite application Flutter proposant un quiz interactif.
+Quizz Flutter is an application where you answer a quizz and then a result is printed.

 ## Installation